carmebar/carmebar.github.io/1_keys.md

           Card serial no. = 0005 000041EC

 The email encryption and code/blog signing key are linked at the page footer.
 [Here's the master public key](carlosmelero-master.asc)

+As you can see gpg is called with the `-K` argument which is an alias to `--list-secret-keys`:

+    --list-secret-keys
+       -K     List all keys from the secret keyrings, or just the ones given on the command line.
+              A # after the letters sec means that the secret key is not usable
+              (for  example,  if  it  was  created  via --export-secret-subkeys).
+See also --list-keys.

+Since the master key is marked with the `#` you can tell I don't have the private key in this machine.
+I have it backed up in a microSD card somewhere safe.

+You can also tell that I don't have access to the private keys of my signing and encryption keys.
+They're stored on a smartcard.

 Timestamps
 ==========